There have been a number of national articles and columns this week that focused on the clean-up costs related to recent coal company bankruptcies.

 Here we go again

 A bankrupt coal company wants to cut off benefits to its miners while at the same time giving huge bonuses to its executives.
 Doesn't this sound like what happened with Patriot Coal's bankruptcy last year?
 (I wrote about it here.)
-Yes, and that's exactly what's happening in the bankruptcy proceedings for Alpha . . .
+Yes, and that's exactly what's happening in the bankruptcy proceedings . . .

 The Friday Intelligencer